Veteran Entrepreneurship Training Program

 About the Program

-The Center for Entrepreneurial Studies at Rider University offers a free, eight week entrepreneurship program in the summer.
-This program will have veterans develop a business concept and work on a business plan for a new venture idea or guide an existing business, and will take place at Rider's Lawrenceville campus.
-It will be run in two phases.
-Phase one will have veterans develop their business concept.
-This concept must be finalized before moving onto phase two, the full business plan creation process.
-Only veterans whose business concept is approved by the program can move into phase two because to build a business plan at this rapid pace, it has to come from a solid concept.
-Included in this business plan development program are two additional workshops: one on accounting fundamentals and the other on business research skills.
+The Center for Entrepreneurial Studies at Rider University offers a nine week entrepreneurship program during the summer.
+This program will have veterans develop a business concept and work on a business plan for a new venture idea or to grow an existing business.
+All classes will take place at Rider’s Lawrenceville campus.
+The program has two phases.
+Phases one will have veterans develop their business concept.
+This concept must be finalized (and approved) before moving onto phase two, which is the full business plan creation process.